Chaste/Chaste.github.io/site/content/docs/user-guides/finding-chaste-dependencies.md

 You can specify a Boost directory by using the `BOOST_ROOT` CMake variable (note:
 NOT an environment variable).

-## Notes for CHASTE_DEPS_ROOT_DIR

-(Windows only) Note that using this CMake option overwrites any specified library locations

 ## Shell configuration